We all have been exposed to different types of presentations right from school years.

 School and some presentations at the workplace involve using this kind of presentation.

-But since you are free from notes, you are free to focus on other aspects, such as body language and gestures.
+But, if you do choose it for whatever reason, since you are free from notes, you are free to focus on other aspects, such as body language and gestures.

 Types of presentation styles